EXPO Dubai 2021

 Sensual-artistic installations in the Austrian Pavilion at the 2021 World’s Fair

-Almost 200 nations participate in the first ever Expo to take place in an Arabian country to present their visions of the future: with one year delay due to the Corona pandemic, in October 2021 the EXPO in Dubai opened its doors to the public.
+Nearly 200 nations are taking part in the first Expo ever to be held in an Arab country to present their visions of the future: with a one-year delay due to the Corona pandemic, the EXPO in Dubai opened its doors to the public in October 2021.

-With its pavilion Austria does not strive for superlatives but rather means to link tradition with modernity and set a practical example for sustainability.
-Under the tagline “Austria makes Sense”, Ars Electronica Solutions, bleed, querkraft, and büro wien convey that sustainability is not merely a problem of the technological kind to be solved by engineers, but a virtue that can only be achieved through a change in society.
-This change requires empathy with our environment and our surroundings.
-Commissioned by Ars Electronica Solutions, Garamantis had the opportunity to spark the pavilion’s interactive installations into life through software and exhibition control.
+With its pavilion, Austria is not aiming for superlatives, but wants to combine tradition with modernity and set a practical example for sustainability.
+Under the slogan “Austria makes Sense,” Ars Electronica Solutions, bleed, querkraft and büro wien are conveying the message that sustainability is not merely a technological problem to be solved by engineers.
+It is a virtue that can only be achieved through social change.
+This change requires empathy for our environment and our surroundings.
+Commissioned by Ars Electronica Solutions, Garamantis had the opportunity to bring the pavilion’s interactive installations to life through software and exhibition control.

-The Austrian pavilion itself consists of several individual cones, made of clay and cut at different heights to create differently‑sized openings for light and air.
-The result is a room flooded by natural daylight which, due to the cones’ chimney effect, cools itself.
-A large-scale projection serves as an artistic and playful illustration of how this cooling effect works.
-Its dynamic visualization “Airflow” translates the palpable air movements into a visual representation –changing with the amount, position, and movements of people present inside the clay cone.
+The Austrian Pavilion itself consists of several individual cones made of clay and cut at different heights to create differently sized openings for light and air.
+The result is a space flooded with natural daylight and cooled by the chimney effect of the cones.
+A large-scale projection illustrates how this cooling effect works in an artistic and playful way.
+Its dynamic visualisation “Airflow” translates the palpable movement of air into a visual representation – changing with the number, position and movements of the people present inside the clay cone.

-The circular table “The Magic of Sand” is a robotic installation.
-A ball of steel runs its circles as if steered by a ghostly hand, in the process drawing both complex and beautiful patterns into the sand.
-In addition, a scanning electron microscope provides fascinating insight into this essential building material’s characteristics.
-The steel ball’s course and the patterns drawn bear a contextual reference to Austria itself.
+The round table “The Magic of Sand” is a robotic installation.
+A steel ball moves in circles as if guided by a ghostly hand, drawing both complex and beautiful patterns in the sand.
+In addition, a scanning electron microscope provides a fascinating insight into the properties of this essential building material.
+The trajectory of the steel ball and the patterns drawn are contextually linked to Austria itself.

-The highlight of the Austrian pavilion, however, is its interactive “Heartbeat” installation.
-It makes clear that – despite all their cultural, religious, ideological, and ethnical differences – people have much more in common than divides them.
-The visitors’ pulse is taken by means of a special interface and then used as input for a Chladni figure – drawn into the sand by the perpetual movements of a ball.
-What’s more, each visitor’s heart rate is eternalized in both the archive and its visual translation reminiscent of a tree’s growth rings.
+The highlight of the Austrian pavilion, however, is the interactive installation “Heartbeat”.
+It makes it clear that despite all cultural, religious, ideological and ethnic differences, people have much more in common than what divides them.
+The visitor’s pulse is taken via a special interface and then used as input for a Chladni figure – drawn into the sand by the constant movement of a ball.
+What’s more, each visitor’s heartbeat is eternalised both in the archive and in its visual translation, reminiscent of a tree’s growth rings.

-Standing inside the pavilion, mainly two things become apparent: the exhibition’s virtual lack of monitor screens, and the complete absence of explanatory texts.
-Austria does not want to present itself as a matter of numbers, charts, and facts, but rather aims to create an emotive and pictorial impression.
-Hence all content is conveyed through animations and pictograms comprehensible for everyone regardless of the language barrier.
+Standing inside the pavilion, two things are particularly striking: the virtual absence of monitors in the exhibition and the complete lack of explanatory texts.
+Austria does not want to present itself as a matter of numbers, graphs and facts, but rather wants to create an emotional and visual impression.
+Therefore, all content is conveyed through animation and pictograms that can be understood by everyone, regardless of language barriers.

-Things do, however, become more concrete inside the “iLab”, an area next to the exhibition space where 60 innovative Austrian companies present themselves and their businesses.
+Things get more concrete, however, in the “iLab”, an area adjacent to the exhibition space where 60 innovative Austrian companies present themselves and their businesses.

-To sum it up, this experiential space addresses the senses of its visitors with a number of interactive and at the same time artistic installations, always keeping the focus on its human user instead of its technology.
+In short, this experiential space appeals to the senses of its visitors with a series of interactive and artistic installations that focus on the human user rather than the technology.

-The photographs were taken during the project’s roll-out: courtesy of Ars Electronica Solutions, Sarah Katharina Photography
+The photos were taken during the project’s roll-out and are courtesy of Ars Electronica Solutions, Sarah Katharina Photography

 world EXPO Dubai